Poor documentation: The consequences

 - Findings of fraud and abuse will lead to federal prosecution

 Editor's note: The above excerpt is from the online course "Nursing CE Series: Nursing Documentation - Reduce Your Risk of Liability."
-For more information on this and other courses, visit www.hcprofessor.com.
+For more information about our nursing resources, click here.

 Comments